How can we help you?

 Olfactory neuroblastoma may be approached directly using Endoscopic Endonasal Approach (EEA).
 This state-of-the-art, minimally invasive approach allows surgeons to access the tumor through the natural corridor of the nose, without making an open incision.
 Surgeons then remove the tumor through the nose and nasal cavities.

-EEA is appropriate for most olfactory neuroblastomas and is advantageous as it results in fewer complications than an external approach.
+EEA is an appropriate treatment optionfor most olfactory neuroblastomas and is advantageous as it results in fewer complications than an external approach.

 If you need complementary treatments, such as radiation or chemotherapy, those therapies can begin soon after EEA surgery.